Configuring CI/CD with Yandex Cloud Functions

 In SourceCraft, you can store code of a function from Yandex Cloud Functions and deploy new function versions if there are changes in the repository.

 In this tutorial, you will set up CI/CD between Cloud Functions and SourceCraft.
 To make this work, you will create a repository, set up function deployment, and check the result.
+The integration between SourceCraft and Yandex Cloud will be implemented using a service connection.

-1. Create a service account and authorized key.
+1. Create a service account.

 2. Create a repository.

-3. Create a secret in your repository.
+3. Create a service connection.

 6. Check the function updates.